 Feeling lonely at this time of year with the cheery tunes of “We Wish You a Merry Christmas” and “All I want for Christmas is You” is a reality that many Australians feel.
 Whilst many people enjoy a full family feast, there are many people, especially older people who experience a higher rate of social isolation.
 Its OK to be alone at Christmas and recognise that the pressure to be with family or friends is a construct enforced upon us by society’s expectations.
 Believing these expectations can put extra pressure on you or deepen your sense of feeling alone or lonely.
 Instead, try these activities to alleviate the feeling of isolation.

 - Practice Mindfulness: Meditation and mindfulness can provide an opportunity to reframe your negative thoughts to appreciate the time alone on Christmas day.
-Here is a clip to get you started.

 - Set yourself a task of doing one positive thing on Christmas Day.
 It might be to hand deliver a Christmas card to your neighbour, telephone a friend or enjoy a bath or any activity that you know personally lifts your spirits.